syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/user-interactions.md

 ### Changing duration in mobile devices

+{% if page.publishingplatform == "aspnet-core" %}

-To change the duration of the tooltips and tooltip templates in mobile devices, you can use the `duration` property in `MapsTooltipSettings`.
+To change the duration of the tooltips and tooltip templates in mobile devices, you can use the [Duration](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsTooltipSettings.html#Syncfusion_EJ2_Maps_MapsTooltipSettings_Duration) property in [MapsTooltipSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsTooltipSettings.html).
 By default, this property is set to **2000** milliseconds.
 Setting the value to **0** will keep the tooltip visible indefinitely.
 If it is greater than **0**, the tooltip will be removed after the specified time.

-{% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}